sentinelsat/sentinelsat/docs/cli.rst

 ----------

-A basic search query consists of a search polygon as well as the username and password to access the SciHub.
+A basic search query consists of a search polygon as well as the username and password to access the Copernicus Open Access Hub.

 .. code-block:: bash